On the farm

 - Follow all restrictions when moving across natural gas pipelines.

 - Always disconnect the circuit before working on electrical equipment.

-- Create and share safety plans with your employees.
+- Identify hazards and share safety plans with your employees.

 Plan a safe farm yard for you, your family, and your employees.

 - Locate barns, sheds, granaries, propane and fuel tanks at least 9 metres from overhead power lines.